DOboznyi/Parser/README.md

 1. You are need a MSBuild (Install [Build Tools for Visual Studio 2017](https://visualstudio.microsoft.com/ru/downloads/))
 2. You are need a [nuget](https://www.nuget.org/downloads)
 3. You are need a [git](https://git-scm.com/download/win)
-4. You need to clone this repo
+4. You need to clone this repo:
 ```bash
 mkdir <yourPath>
 cd <yourPath>